“No country can claim to have achieved universal health coverage if it has not adequately met the needs of those with rare diseases.”

 In New Zealand a shift in mindset is needed for rare disorders to stop being considered in isolation, and instead to be regarded as a significant factor within health policy frameworks.
-One step is to call for a national framework that encompasses the collective needs and unique challenges faced by people living with rare disorders.
+One step is to identify the strategic priorities and call for a national framework that encompasses the collective needs and unique challenges faced by people living with rare disorders.
 This is in alignment with the global rare disease movement headed by Rare Disease International in its quest for universal health coverage.

 Fair for Rare

-Rare Disorders NZ is developing a call for a proposed National Framework and Action Plan for all people living with a rare disease.
+Rare Disorders NZ is developing strategic priorities and a call for a national framework for all people living with a rare disease.

 This will focus on the following areas:

 Many of these disorders are so rare, no one else in New Zealand may be diagnosed and it can be difficult to find support and treatment.